Like you, I have low porosity hair. But I only wash it once a week.

 That’s why you’ll always see them around your faucets, bathtub, and taps.

 If you are washing your hair in hard water or well water, you’re not washing off the minerals that deposit onto your scalp or hair.

 Unless you use a Chelating shampoo, these nasty minerals won’t go away.

-What they do instead is sit on your hair and crystalize.
+What they do instead is they sit on your hair and crystalize.
 The crystallization process is what blocks external moisture from getting into your hair.